BrandonAcostaDiego/AugmentedErgo/README.md

 # Mouse Movement Analyzer

 ## Overview
-A Python-based tool designed to help gamers optimize their training sessions by tracking and analyzing mouse movement patterns.
-This application monitors user inputs, helping users identify patterns to improve efficiency.
+A Python-based tool designed to help gamers optimize their training sessions by tracking and analyzing mouse input data.

 ## Key Features
 - Real-time mouse input tracking (in progress)